Division of Teacher Education, Leadership, and Research

 - Class A teaching certificate or its equivalent.

-- Satisfactory score on a nationally recognized, standardized test of verbal skills.
+- Satisfactory score on one of the nationally recognized, standardized test of verbal skills listed below:

 - Evidence of a passing score on PRAXIS II, Elementary Education: Curriculum, Instruction, & Assessment (K-5), or Elementary Education: Curriculum, Instruction, & Assessment (4-8); or passing score on test in Elementary Education approved by Mississippi State Department of Education.